- the ancient Greek god of love, identified by the Romans with Cupid.

 - a winged figure of a child representing love or the power of love.

 - (sometimes lowercase) physical love; sexual desire.Compare agape2(def 2).

 - Astronomy. an asteroid that approaches to within 14 million miles (22.5 million km) of the earth once every 44 years.

-Phasellus tristique, Eros sit amet maximus tincidunt, enim massa congue nibh, non rutrum lorem ante non lectus.Test Article
+Phasellus tristique, eros sit amet maximus tincidunt, enim massa congue nibh, non rutrum lorem ante non lectus.Test Article

-Ambition, Eros, family love and dissolution, fame, depression, resignation, satisfaction.Philip Roth’s Departure from Writing is Well Deserved
+Ambition, eros, family love and dissolution, fame, depression, resignation, satisfaction.Philip Roth’s Departure from Writing is Well Deserved

 Eros, the life force, desperately trying to find a foothold in the arid landscape of Ordinary Life.The Passion of Mark Sanford